SansGuidon/bookmarks/sections/programming.md

 * [Kailash Awati](https://eight2late.wordpress.com/2009/07/16/maintenance-matters/) - (2009) Maintenance matters
 > * Maintenance is a solution, not a problem. **See also** [Robert Glass](http://www.robertlglass.com/)‘ wonderful book, [Facts and Fallacies of Software Engineering](https://www.goodreads.com/book/show/83792.Facts_and_Fallacies_of_Software_Engineering) and [my highlights from this book](../books/facts_fallacies_software_engineering.md)

+> Tools
+* [Semver check](https://jubianchi.github.io/semver-check/#/) - More and more projects try to follow Semantic Versioning to reduce package versioning nightmare and every dependency manager implements its own semantic versioner.
+Composer and NPM for example don't handle version constraints the same way.
+It's hard sometimes to be sure how some library version will behave against some constraint.
+This tiny webapp checks if a given version satisfies another given constraint.

 ## Conferences
 > In Belgium
 * [FOSDEM](https://fosdem.org/) - free event for developers of free and open source software to meet, share and collaborate. **Bonus** : [Videos on YouTube](https://www.youtube.com/user/fosdemtalks/videos)